simonwfarrow/wp-poc/README.md

 ``127.0.0.1 kafka``
 3. Click run in your IDE

-Running "MyApplication" will run the consumer and kick the example off with a command
+Running "MyApplication" will run the consumer and kick the example off with a command.

+Amend the run configuration to specify one of the program arguments [clearing,pricing,publish]

+Amend the run configuration to specify the EnvFile created above.

 ### Running the code as a docker container